SFB-ELAINE/SI_lengthOfPrimaryCilia/README.md

 * `plotComparisonManualAutomaticDetection_Cultivation.R` -> Contains a function for plotting the detectCilia and manual results of the 7 test images.
 * `plotComparisonManualAutomaticDetection_Resolution.R`  -> Contains a function for plotting the detectCilia and manual results of the resolution images.
 * `plotResultsFromAllTools.R`  -> Contains a function for plotting the detectCilia, ACDC, and ciliaQ results of the cultivation images (horizontal length).
+* `plotTestImageResultsFromAllTools.R`  -> Contains a function for plotting the detectCilia, ACDC, ciliaQ, and manual results of the 7 cultivation test images (horizontal length).

 ## Data